 - This drug may be mixed into parenteral nutrition (PN).
 Blood clots in the lungs, infections, high blood sugar, and liver problems have happened with PN.
 Sometimes, deaths from blood clots in the lungs have happened.
 If you have any questions, talk with the doctor.

-- If this product has dextrose in it and you have high blood sugar (diabetes), talk with the doctor.
+- If this product has dextrose in it and your child has high blood sugar (diabetes), talk with the doctor.